The Project

 Professor Sally Munt & Professor Andrew Kam-Tuck Yip

-Professor Sally Munt, Emeritus Professor at the University of Sussex, and Professor Andrew Kam-Tuck Yip, Professor of Sociology at the University of Nottingham, were also involved with the inception and design of the project, as well as its initial launch.
-Professor Yip has also been a co-investigator in the project until the end of September 2022.
+Similarly, Professor Andrew Kam-Tuck Yip, Emeritus Professor of Sociology at the University of Nottingham, was involved with the design of the project and its launch.
+Professor Yip was also a co-investigator in the project until the end of September 2022.

 The Advisory Board